 More than 100 under-represented ninth and tenth grade students visited SDSU as part of the “Students with Academic Goals” SAT preperatory academy.

-Students were given the chance to ask President Hirshman questions about SDSU and the college experience.
+Students were given the chance to ask President Hirshman questions about SDSU.

 San Diego State University hosted more than 100 under-represented ninth and tenth grade students in San Diego as part of the inaugural program, “Students with Academic Goals.”

 The event concluded a month-long initiative, sponsored by SDSU, the California Student Opportunity and Access Program, University of California, San Diego and Bayview Baptist church.

 Set up as an SAT preparatory academy, students have taken a pre-SAT exam, experienced an overnight stay at Point Loma Nazarene University and toured UCSD.

 "The goal of the program is to expose students to the university experience, campus culture and engage in student success," said Beverly Warren, acting director of SDSU's Educational Opportunity Program.

 To mark the completion of the program, the students experienced a full day at SDSU, with the unique opportunity of a question and answer session with SDSU President Elliot Hirshman.

 The students also heard from Reginald Blaylock, associate vice president for Student Affairs.

 Participants also toured the campus, listened to a SDSU student panel session, had lunch at an SDSU dining hall and took part in campus presentations from SDSU Admissions and Financial Aid departments.